jacobtomlinson/website/content/posts/2020/2020-06-19-how-to-use-obs-with-zoom.md

 ![OBS Virtual Camera stopped](https://i.imgur.com/43ITcL2.png)

 You may have noticed that your video feed is flipped, and in the OBS test card it says `Mirrored`.
 This is because many video meeting tools will show you a mirrored version of yourself, because this is what you are used to seeing in the mirror.
-Seeing a regular version of yourself can often feel weird.
+Seeing a regular version of yourself can feel weird.
 But don't worry, just because you see a mirrored version doesn't mean that others in the meeting will.
 So don't try and "fix" it by flipping your camera in OBS.

 ### Microsoft Teams